ylxdzsw/sopipe/readme.md

 #### Authentication

-- [auth]: A simple authentication components based on MAC.
+- [auth]: A simple authentication components based on preshared keys and MAC.
 It has two methods: *time* (default) and *challenge*.
 In the *time* method, the client sends the current timestamp and MAC for verification.
 In the *challenge* method, the server actively sends a nounce and the client replies with MAC.

 [auth]: https://github.com/ylxdzsw/sopipe/tree/master/components/auth